Gay and Lesbian Destinations in Florida

 Just down the coast, sophisticated and artsy Sarasota continues to develop a loyal gay following, thanks to its vibrant downtown, beautiful beaches and wealth of both cultural and outdoorsy diversions.

-The gay scene that began in just a handful of progressive, welcoming communities, such as Key West and Fort Lauderdale, has quickly begun to proliferate all around the state, from Miami to North Florida.
-Just about any time of year, you'll discover events and festivals geared toward GLBT visitors, plus dynamic nightlife options, romantic gay guesthouses and superb shopping and dining.
+The gay scene that began in just a handful of progressive, welcoming communities, such as Key West and Fort Lauderdale, has proliferated all around the state, from Miami to North Florida.
+Just about any time of year, you'll discover events and festivals geared toward LGBTQ visitors, plus dynamic nightlife options, romantic gay guesthouses and superb shopping and dining.